-As of December 31, 2021, the Sponsor served as the commodity pool operator of the Trust and the Funds, and previously also served as the commodity trading advisor to the Trust and the Funds.
+As of December 31, 2022, the Sponsor served as the commodity pool operator of the Trust and the Funds, and previously also served as the commodity trading advisor to the Trust and the Funds.
 The Sponsor is registered as a commodity pool operator and as a commodity trading advisor with the CFTC and is a member in good standing of the NFA.
 The Sponsor's membership with the NFA was originally approved on June 11, 1999.
 It withdrew its membership with the NFA on August 31, 2000 but later re-applied and had its membership subsequently approved on June 11, 1999.
-It withdrew its membership with the NFA is currently effective.
 The Sponsor's registration as a commodity trading advisor was approved on June 11, 1999.
-The Sponsor's registration as a commodity trading advisor was approved on June 11, 1999.
-The Sponsor's registration as a commodity pool operator on August 30, 2000 but later re-applied and had its registration subsequently approved on November 28, 2007.
+The Sponsor's registration as a commodity pool operator was originally approved on June 11, 1999.
+It withdrew its registration as a commodity pool operator on August 30, 2000 but later re-applied and had its registration subsequently approved on November 28, 2007.
 Its registration as a commodity pool operator is currently effective.
 As a registered commodity pool operator, with respect to the Trust, the Sponsor must comply with various regulatory requirements under the CEA, and the rules and regulations of the CFTC and the NFA, including investor protection requirements, antifraud prohibitions, disclosure requirements, and reporting and recordkeeping requirements.
 The NFA approved the Sponsor as a Swaps Firm on January 4, 2013.
 The Sponsor is also subject to periodic inspections and audits by the CFTC and NFA.
-Its principal place of business is 7501 Wisconsin Avenue, Suite 1000, Bethesda, Maryland 20814 and its telephone number is (240) 497-6400.
+Its principal place of business is 7272 Wisconsin Avenue, 21st Floor, Bethesda, Maryland 20814 and its telephone number is (240) 497-6400.
 The registration of the Sponsor with the CFTC and its membership in the NFA must not be taken as an indication that either the CFTC or the NFA has recommended or approved the Sponsor, the Trust and the Funds.